TDAILab/tutorial-template/docs/source/start.rst

 Select a project you want to initialize and click its button, you will move a selected project page.
 After that, click the "Home" button on the left-hand side of the screen.
 Next, you fill out this page and click on the dark blue "Initialize Project" button.
-If the connection is successful, you will see the following screen

 .. _target to image: